aws-powertools/powertools-lambda-python/docs/upgrade.md

 As of June 30, 2024, Pydantic v1 has reached its end-of-life, and we have discontinued support for this version.
 We now exclusively support Pydantic v2.

-You don't need to make any changes related to Powertools for AWS Lambda (Python) on your end.
+You don't need to make any changes to your code regarding Powertools for AWS Lambda (Python), as we fully support Pydantic V2 features.

 ## DynamoDBStreamModel in parser